Share

 Many people share a transformation or improvement like a home renovation project, skin changes, etc. These videos show a comparison of the "before" and "after" states to highlight the progress made over time.
 These UGC videos are a great way to show viewers the positive effects of your product.

-For instance, when talking about skincare products, many consumers share a before and after video of using an anti-acne serum, showing how well the product worked on their skin.
+For instance, while talking about skincare products, many consumers share a before and after video of using an anti-acne serum, showing how well the product worked on their skin.

 2. Product review

-Another common type of user-generated video is a product review.
+Another common type of user-generated video is product review.
 In these videos, consumers share their thoughts and opinions about a particular product, sharing the features it has, benefits they say, as well as drawbacks of it.
-The consumer may share advice on the best way to use the product within these videos.
+Within these videos, the consumer may also share advice on the best way to use the product.

 Product reviews are a great way for viewers to compare different products and make an informed purchasing decision.